fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

   end
 end
 ```
-For now, when we see `self.x` within an instance method, we can assume that `self` is referring to calling another instance method provided by an `attr_*` method.

 It's generally safer to use an explicit `self.` caller when you have a setter method unless you have a good reason to use the instance variable directly.
 We say that calling the setter method, if available, is safer since using the instance variable _bypasses any checks or operations performed by the setter_:
 ```
 def mileage=(miles)